-How Much do Corian Worktops Cost?
+How Much Do Corian Worktops Cost to Install?

-If the Corian worktop was to be 2m², expect the cost to be roughly £1,150 to £1,400, with the price rising to about £1,650 to £2,000 for a 3m² countertop, and you’d need to budget for about £2,150 to £2,600 for a 4m² example.
+If the Corian worktop is 2m², expect the cost to be roughly £1,150 to £1,400, with the price rising to about £1,650 to £2,000 for a 3m² countertop, and you’d need to budget for about £2,150 to £2,600 for a 4m² worktop.

 The total cost of the job will depend on a wide range of factors such as the size, shape, thickness, and colour of the Corian worktop as well as the quality and possibly the brand.